 After over a decade of taking the lead in challenging the coal industry’s destructive mountaintop removal mining practices in Appalachia, Public Justice’s EEP launched its Coal Ash Litigation Project in 2011.
 It exists to:

-When Public Justice Staff Attorney Richard Webster first visited Craft’s Run, a stream that drains from the Coresco Coal Ash Dump near Morgantown, W. Va., a nearby resident asked if he was there to do something about the pollution.
+When former Public Justice Staff Attorney Richard Webster first visited Craft’s Run, a stream that drains from the Coresco Coal Ash Dump near Morgantown, W. Va., a nearby resident asked if he was there to do something about the pollution.
 The stream was bright orange (from the presence of iron), and tests showed the pollution was toxic to fish, Webster said.

 In the headwaters, the stream was healthy, but as it passed Coresco’s minefill it became polluted.
 Public Justice sued the mining company, and a settlement pending a judge’s approval and that of the government would force Coresco to close the seepages that are causing much of the pollution.